Snarkorel/llilum-wiki/Creating-a-Board-Support-Package.md

 3. Copy the "\<Import Project="...BuildEnv.props" .../>" line above the first "PropertyGroup" element, and replace the matching line in the STM32L152 csproj file
 4. Unload the LPC1767Configuration and STM32L152Configuration projects
 5. Copy the "OutputPath" elements from the LPC1768Configuration project to the STM32L152Configuration project
-6. Replace the ItemGroup with DLL references in STM32L152Configuration project, with the one in LPC1768Configuration project
+6. Replace the ItemGroup with DLL references in STM32L152Configuration project, with the one in LPC1768Configuration project.
+Repeat step 3 for this project.
 7. Reload all of the projects
 8. Open the properties for the STM32L152 project
 9. Set Assembly Name to "STM32L152", Default Namespace to "Microsoft.Llilum.STM32L152", and Target Framework to ".NET 4.5"